 A heartbroken nation yesterday began an elaborate programme to say a final goodbye to the late Kofi Annan with hundreds of mourners turning up at the Accra International Conference Centre (AICC) to pay their last respects to the man who was the first sub-Saharan African to head the United Nations (UN)

-It had been announced by the Funeral Planning Committee that the casket would be opened from to on the first of the three-day state funeral for the general public to pay their respects but that did not happen.
+It had been announced by the Funeral Planning Committee that the casket would be opened from

 A Deputy Minister of Information, Mr Pius Enam Hadzide, who gave an explanation about the development when he spoke to the Daily Graphic, said the funeral planning committee decided to cover the casket and rather drape it with the national colours to show the true Ghanaian in Mr Annan.

 He added that doing so was to put Ghana on the world map.